frashpikass/alns-2017/README.md

 ## Minimum system requirements
 ### Software
-This project has been coded for
+This project has been coded with
-- JDJ 1.8
+- JDK 1.8
-- Gurobi 7.5.1
+- Gurobi 7.5.2
-So you will need to provide those in order to run.

 ### Hardware
 A multicore processor is highly advised in order to solve orienteering problems faster.